REGULAR MEMBERS |

 PETR PRÁŠEK |

-Dr. Petr Prášek is a postdoctoral fellow at the Department of Contemporary Continental Philosophy of the CAS.
+Dr. Petr Prášek is a postdoctoral fellow at the Department of Contemporary Continental Philosophy of the Czech Academy of Sciences.
 He received his Ph.D. in 2019 from Université Paris 1, Panthéon-Sorbonne and Charles University in Prague (supervisors: prof. R. Barbaras, prof. M. Petříček).
-His thesis, Le devenir-autre de l'existence.
-Essai sur la phénoménologie contemporaine, was awarded the Bolzano Prize by the president of Charles University in 2020.
-A revised version was published by Hermann in 2023.
-His other publications include, in particular, a monograph on the philosophy of Gilles Deleuze (Human in the Mad Becoming of the World: Gilles Deleuze’s Philosophy, 2018) and a number of articles on contemporary French phenomenology.
-All these texts deal with the analysis of the becoming-other of human existence.
-In his current project, P. Prášek extends his research and focuses on the ethical implications of dynamic descriptions of existence: he attempts to apply the results of research of contemporary phenomenology in France to current issues such as ecological questions.
+His PhD. thesis, Le devenir-autre de l'existence.
+Essai sur la phénoménologie contemporaine, was awarded the Bolzano Prize by the Rector of Charles University in 2020.
+Its revised version was published in 2023 by Hermann in Paris.
+Curriculum vitae here.

 |